CornN64/WebRMSPI/README.md

 https://randomnerdtutorials.com/install-esp32-filesystem-uploader-arduino-ide/

 **Options**
 The config.h file contains some options to configure things like WiFi SSID and PW.
-ESP 32 stores 1024 samples for each x, y & z vector sent periodically to the webserver ~60s.
-The RM3100 sample rate is set to ~36sps and averaging for 60 seconds keeping a data log for about 17h.
+ESP32 stores 1024 samples for each x, y & z vector sent periodically to the webserver ~60s.
+The RM3100 sample rate is set to ~36sps and averaging each output sample for 60 seconds results for a data log of about 17h.
-Once all is compiled and SPIFFS uploaded find a quite place away from other electrical or metallic object, Power up the ESP32 and connect to the webserver http://IP_address to view the magnetometer plots.
+Once all is compiled and SPIFFS uploaded find a quite place away from other electrical or metallic object, power up the ESP32 and connect to the webserver http://IP_address to view the magnetometer plots.
 You can choose between AC and DC mode.
 For space weather AC mode works the best.
+The top legend is clickable to enable/disable plotting the data sets.

 Enjoy,
 Walter